kiba/Writings/atg/chp3_very_much_alive.md

 Cromwell could see the exasperated gesture exhibited by the general.

 "What am I going to do with you?"
 Hammond said..
 "You know how much headache is when a SGC personnel come back from the dead?
 Luckily I didn't have to find out until now.
-Doctor Jackson was only gone a few hours before we retrieved him from an aquatic being.
-But you have been gone for a few weeks with all the ceremonies into play."
+Doctor Jackson was only gone a few hours before we retrieved him from an aquatic alien.
+But you have been gone for a few weeks.
+A funeral was already conducted and all the paperwork was done."

 "So this is going to be a problem."

 "Yes, a very big nasty problem.
 This is by no mean your fault, but coming from the dead plays hell with keeping a program secret.
 You are a Colonel.
 You had been in contact with innumerable people, many of which has came to your funeral.
 They're going to ask a question, 'why are you alive?'.
 We're going to have to craft a very convincing story as to why.
-That would be easier if we were officially at war with someone else on this planet.
+That would be a lot easier if we were officially at war with someone else on this planet.
 Thankfully, we are not. "

 "So, I am not going back to my old life."